smartcontractkit/chainlink-mix/README.md

+> ⚠️⚠️⚠️
+> This repo uses the eth-brownie development toolkit which is n[o longer maintained by its creators](https://github.com/eth-brownie/brownie?tab=readme-ov-file#brownie).
+> Therefore this repo is not maintained actively either.
+> we recommend you check out the [Chainlink starter kits](https://github.com/smartcontractkit/starter-kits) to find other repos that you can use to
+> get started quickly.
+We recommend the use of the Hardhat or Foundry starter kits for most use cases.

+# chainlink-mix

 > NOTE: The new default is Sepolia.

-# chainlink-mix

 > NOTE: This has been recently updated for better compatibility with local blockchains.
 Check out the scripts to learn more.

 <br/>